developer-portal/content/start/hw/arduino/about.md

 Then install the Arduino IDE with flatpak:

-    $ flatpak install cc.arduino.arduinoide
+    $ flatpak install flathub cc.arduino.IDE2

 Now you are all set to start developing you project using Arduino IDE on Fedora.
-Just start it from your desktop environment applications menu or run the <code>flatpak run cc.arduino.arduinoide</code> command from the command line.
-For more information on how to use the Arduino IDE, please refer to the [documentation](https://docs.arduino.cc/software/ide-v1/tutorials/arduino-ide-v1-basics).
+Just start it from your desktop environment applications menu or run the <code>flatpak run cc.arduino.IDE2</code> command from the command line.
+For more information on how to use the Arduino IDE, please refer to the [documentation](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started-ide-v2/).

 ## Fix denied access